isabelgalina/oceanicexchanges.github.io/index.md

 -----

 *Our website cover image depicts HMS* Agamemnon *laying the transatlantic telegraph cable in 1857 or 58.
 The cable was joined on 29 July, 1858.
-The pulic domain image was copied [from Wikimedia](https://commons.wikimedia.org/wiki/File:H.M.S._%E2%80%9CAGAMEMNON%E2%80%9D_laying_cable.jpg).*
+The public domain image was adapted [from the scan on Wikimedia](https://commons.wikimedia.org/wiki/File:H.M.S._%E2%80%9CAGAMEMNON%E2%80%9D_laying_cable.jpg).*